JeromeDane/front-end-code-challenge/README.md

 ##### Search displayed on a horizontal iPad

 The interface automatically adjusts to fit the maximum number of hotel preview card columns.
-All user elements are touch responsive, and sliders can be moved with touch thanks to the [touchpunch](http://touchpunch.furf.com/) library.
+All user elements are touch responsive, and sliders can be moved with touch events thanks to the [touchpunch](http://touchpunch.furf.com/) library.

 ![Search Interface on Horizontal iPad](https://lh3.googleusercontent.com/LD9QH1FOjE7CFzS8LZQcZ7O27c-3VAWaR4eNQ7cWGZaU=w1008-h767-no "Search Interface on Horizontal iPad")